 Cummins Falls State Park is an idyllic, but rugged, 211-acre day-use park located nine miles north of Cookeville on the Blackburn Fork State Scenic River on the Eastern Highland Rim.
 Located in the Cordell Hull Watershed, the area has been a scenic spot and swimming hole for local residents of Jackson and Putnam counties for more than 100 years.
 Cummins Falls is Tennessee’s eighth largest waterfall in volume of water and is 75 feet high.

 The gorge area of the park is a natural feature unaltered by man, as is most of the park.
-Therefore, there are inherent hazards.
-While very beautiful, this is a rugged area.
+While very beautiful, this is a rugged area and there are inherent hazards.

 Trails and rocks at the waterfall and gorge area are often slippery, so wear sturdy shoes and remember safety first.
 Keep in mind the weather when planning your visit.
 Sudden heavy rainfalls can result in flash floods and streams can become very dangerous.

 What to Know Before You Go

 The main parking area, restrooms, trailheads and a designated picnic area are located above the falls.
 The overlook is nearby and can be accessed by foot.
 ADA access is available upon request.

 - View park hours of operation.